 - Negligent discharge of a firearm – PC 246.3.

-Penal Code 25400 PC, California’s carrying a concealed weapon law, makes it a crime for a person to carry a concealed firearm on his person or in his vehicle.11
+Penal Code 25400 PC, California’s carrying a concealed weapon law, makes it a crime to carry a concealed firearm on your person or in your vehicle.11

 This law applies to both loaded and unloaded firearms.

-Further, a person must know that he is concealing a gun to be guilty under PC 25400.12
+Further, you must know that you are concealing a gun to be guilty under PC 25400.12

 Absent aggravating circumstances, carrying a concealed firearm is a misdemeanor.
-If convicted of this misdemeanor, a person may be punished with:
+If convicted of this misdemeanor, you may be punished with:

 - Up to one year in a county jail; and/or,